Where: Buenos Aires, Argentina, South America

 Joining In: Go to a club in San Telmo to dance with the experts or take classes all over Buenos Aires and other major cities throughout the world

-Argentina’s answer to sensualismo is the tango, a dance so unique it is instantly associated with the country and has since become the most striking icon of Argentinian culture.
-While in Buenos Aires its very easy to watch it in fairs and outdoor markets or ‘tango clubs’ where shows are put on for tourists.
-But to truly experience the tango you need to get on the dancefloor and try it for yourself.
+Argentina’s answer to sensualismo is the tango: a dance so unique it is instantly associated with the country and has since become the most striking icon of its culture.
+While in Buenos Aires its very easy to watch it in fairs, outdoor markets or ‘tango clubs’, where shows are put on for tourists… but to truly experience the tango you need to get on the dancefloor and try it for yourself!

-It is an easy dance to learn for beginners because the tango is more walked than ‘danced,’ so all you need to do is grab an experienced dancer and follow along.
+For beginners, it is reasonably easy to learn the dance because the tango is more walked than ‘danced’, so all you need to do is grab an experienced dancer and follow along.
 It helps to have a quick ability to imitate as the dance can move rather quickly.
 Machismo takes control here as it is the the man that always leads so it is easier for women to learn than men.

 There are three basic steps to this dance: the side step, forward step and the backwards step and four directions in which the two pairs of each couple’s can go.